Parliament Act 2025

 You could also call this:

-"The Deputy Speaker keeps their job even when Parliament ends."
+"The Deputy Speaker keeps their job even if Parliament ends."

-If you are the Deputy Speaker when Parliament ends, you keep your job.
-You stay in office until the next general election polling day closes.
-You can leave your job as Deputy Speaker before then if you want to.
-You can look at section 13 of the Constitution Act 1986 to see a similar rule for the Speaker.
-This means you get to keep working as Deputy Speaker for a bit longer, even after Parliament ends.
+If you are the Deputy Speaker when Parliament is dissolved or expires, you keep your job.
+You stay in office until the next general election polling day closes, unless you leave the job sooner.
+You can check out section 13 of the Constitution Act 1986 to see a similar rule for the Speaker.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.